nbolton/synergy-vintage/README.md

 # Synergy Vintage 🍷

 For vintage computer enthusiasts, Synergy Vintage aims to keep the origins of Synergy alive.
-You can use Synergy Vintage on operatings systems available from 2001 to 2005; Windows (95, 98, ME, or 2000), Mac OS X (Jaguar to Tiger), and Linux (e.g. Red Hat 7).
+You can use Synergy Vintage on operating systems available from 2001 to 2005; Windows (95, 98, ME, or 2000), Mac OS X (Jaguar to Tiger), and Linux (e.g. Red Hat 7).